CyberT33N/android-cheat-sheet/README.md

 ## How To Fix Failed To Mount ( System_Root, '/ Vendor & More ( Invalid Argument & Resource Busy )
 1. TWRP -> WIPE -> FORMAT DATA
 2. TWRP -> REBOOT -> RECOVERY
-3. TWRP -> WIPE -> ADVANCED WIPE -> Cache, Dalvik, System, Data, Vendor (maybe aswell internal storage but should not be needed)
+3. TWRP -> WIPE -> ADVANCED WIPE -> Cache, Dalvik, Data (maybe aswell internal storage but should not be needed)